Upscairs/MinigameBox/README.md

 spleef and similar games.
 The focus is to maintain and expand a high level of customizablity and constantly expand the set of minigames.
 I tried to design the plugin to be as self-explanatory and intuitive as possible, but I plan to create a guide someday.
 If questions arise or you want to give some feedback, contact me on GitHub or Discord @upscairs.
+Note: This plugin doesn't protect the arena outside if minigames, control pvp (but that might change), or create a huge build for the arena.
+The plugin just creates the barebones functionality.

 ### Status Quo